frozencemetery/chordboard/README.md

 of them get it slightly wrong (and are closed source, so I can't fix them).

 I hope your music goes well!

+## genmnemo.py

+Tool that generates a mnemosnye-compatibile file of cards for import.